Multi-unit Auction over a Social Network: Introduction

 Diffusion auction differs from traditional auction designs in many aspects.
 First, classical tools such as Myerson's lemma no longer apply to incentive compatibility (IC) when the buyers are allowed to strategically declare both their valuations and social connections \cite{guoemerging}.
 Then, even though the generic VCG mechanism can be conveniently extended to a diffusion auction, extreme cases exist that result in a large negative revenue for the seller \cite{li2017mechanism}.
 Last, unlike the traditional auction designs, for diffusion auction no mechanism would simultaneously satisfy IC, individual rationality (IR), non-deficit (ND), as well as optimal social welfare \cite{takanashi2019efficiency}.
 The fundamental challenge in designing diffusion auctions is to mitigate the intrinsic conflict between the seller's desire to attract more participants to the auction, and buyers' wish to lower competition.
 Namely, by diffusing auction information to neighbours, a buyer may increase the chance of being out-bidded by others as more buyers may join the auction.
 Hence new ideas and tools must be developed for designing diffusion auctions.

-In recent years, numerous studies have proposed diffusion mechanisms for {\em single-unit auction}, i.e., where the seller has only one item to sell \cite{li2018customer,li2019diffusion,zhang2019incentivize,zhang2020redistribution}.
-For example, the IDM mechanism -- one of the starting points of this field \cite{li2017mechanism} -- achieves IC using the notion of {\em critical buyers}, those individuals who have the ability to alter the level of competition, and rewarding critical buyers for their losses due to information diffusion.
+In recent years, numerous studies have proposed diffusion mechanisms for {\em single-unit auction}, i.e., where the seller has only one item to sell \cite{li2018customer,li2019diffusion,zhang2020incentivize,zhang2020redistribution}.
+For example, the IDM mechanism -- one of the starting points of this field \cite{li2017mechanism} -- achieves IC using the notion of {\em critical buyers}, individuals who have the ability to alter the level of competition, and rewarding critical buyers for their losses due to information diffusion.
+However, these mechanisms do not have guarantee on efficiency.
+In contrast, GRP mechanism \cite{lee16mechanism} achieves efficiency under a weakened form of IC.
+Later, FDM \cite{zhang2020redistribution} and NRM \cite{zhang2020incentivize} focus on redistribution issues while layered and recursive DPDMs \cite{jia2023incentivising} consider privacy issues.
 Moving beyond single-unit case, {\em multi-unit auctions} study cases when the seller has multiple (homogeneous) items to sell.
 One would hope that this case, being a natural generalisation of the single-unit counterpart, could be addressed using mechanisms similar to IDM.
 However, repeated attempts have failed to satisfy the crucial IC property: (1) The GIDM mechanism, proposed in \cite{zhao2018selling}, determines the allocation of items and rewards using critical buyers.
 This mechanism, however, was pointed out to violate the IC property \cite{takanashi2019efficiency}.
-See Appendix~\ref{app:gidm}.
+See App.
+A in our full paper.
 (2) The subsequent DNA-MU mechanism, proposed in \cite{kawasaki2020strategy}, also utilises critical buyers while further leveraging a priority order based on buyers' distances from the seller.
 Unfortunately, this mechanism is once again shown to be not IC \cite{guo2022combinatorial}.
-See Appendix~\ref{app:dna-mu}.
-These failures attest the importance and difficulty of finding a truthful multi-unit diffusion mechanism.
+See App.
+B. These failures attest the importance and difficulty of finding a truthful multi-unit diffusion mechanism.